joindin/joindin-api/src/View/emails/eventRejected.md

 If we have requested changes to your event you can make them [here]([event_url]).

-If you have any questions please reply to this email.
+If you have any questions, please reply to this email.